-Be smart with money now and become a millionaire.
+Get smart with money and become a teenage millionaire

 This life post is a topic I have wanted to tackle for some time: Being smart with money.